bnb-chain/bnb-chain.github.io/docs/bnb_smart_chain/slashing/slash-rules.md

 1. **200BNB** would be slashed from the **self-delegated** BNB of the validator
 2. **5BNB** would allocate to the submitter from the system reward contract as a reward if the validator is active when the evidence submitted
-3. The remaining slashed BNB will be allocated to the custody addresses of validators participating in the next distribution
+3. The remaining slashed BNB will be allocated to the credit addresses of validators participating in the next distribution
 4. Set the validator ‘jailed’ with a duration of **30 days**, and remove it from the active validator set

 ## Unavailability